-Apart from academic requirements, an insurance claims adjuster should have good math skills, and should be experienced with the use of some of the most popular spreadsheet software.
-Other software skills necessary would be a proficiency in word processing, since investigation results will all have to be typed up and formally presented to an insurance company.
-A software program specific to the industry which would be critical to know is appraisal software, because this will generally provide the basis for formalizing an estimate on any claim which has been made.
+Apart from academic requirements, insurance claims adjusters should have good math skills and should be experienced with the use of some of the most popular spreadsheet software.
+Other software skills necessary would be proficiency in word processing since investigation results will all have to be typed up and formally presented to an insurance company.
+A software program specific to the industry which would be critical to know is appraisal software because this will generally provide the basis for formalizing an estimate on any claim which has been made.
 Field adjusters will need to be able to carry out all these software functions while away from the office, so some degree of proficiency with mobile software will be necessary.

 If all the above has not yet deterred you from the path, and you are still thinking about how to become an insurance adjuster, there’s some good news from a compensation standpoint.
 The average salary of insurance claims adjuster in this country is approximately $70,000 annually, although you should keep in mind that both more and less might be earned by individuals, depending on their level of experience.
 If you need an insurance broker bond, we’re the best in the business.

-Those figure also refer to staff adjusters who receive regular paychecks, but of course there is no way to accurately estimate how much independent adjusters make, because they work on an on-demand basis.
+Those figures also refer to staff adjusters who receive regular paychecks, but of course, there is no way to accurately estimate how many independent adjusters make, because they work on an on-demand basis.
 However, once an independent adjuster becomes well-established and well-respected, it’s very possible that he/she might earn well in excess of $100,000 a year.